trevor-makes/avr-soft-pwm/README.md

 # AVR multi-zone LED controller

-The AVR timer units in an Arduino Nano allow for up to 6 hardware-controlled PWM outputs on specific pins, which Arduino exposes through the `analogWrite` function.
-However, by careful use of the timer interrupt and a few extra cycles, we can send PWM signals to any I/O pin using software-control.

-With all 18 I/O pins of an Arduino Nano under PWM control (not including D0/D1 used for Tx/Rx), we can drive up to 6 independent strings of RGB lights, as demonstrated in this example code.
+The built-in hardware PWM (pulse width modulation) feature of ATmega328p (Arduino Nano/Uno) provides up to 6 analog outputs on select pins, provided through the Arduino API as the `analogWrite` function.
+However, by careful use of timer interrupts and low-level GPIO control, we can instead use software to generate a PWM signal on _any_ GPIO pin.
+With 18 free GPIO pins (reserving D0/D1 for serial Tx/Rx), an Arduino Nano/Uno can drive 6 fully independent strings of RGB lights, as demonstrated by this example code.

 Distributed under the [MIT license](LICENSE.txt)